nicolas-gilliers/nicolas-gilliers.github.io/_pages/cv.md

 As a PhD student, I am working with Thierry Lévy (LPMA).
 My first three years were funded by a PhD scholarship granted by the Ministry of Education.

-- 2019 – Postdoctoral fellow.
+- 2019 – October 2020 Postdoctoral fellow.
 Postdoctoral fellows at NTNU, Trondheim, Norway funded by an ERCIM fellowship under the supervision of Kurusch Ebrahimi-Fard.

-## Research Activities

-- 2015 – 2016 Organizer of the Ph.D seminar of LPMA laboratory.
-PhD students of the laboratory are meeting on a weekly basis from September to June at the LPMA Laboratory.
-Talks are about proability and their interactions with other fields such as geometry, biology, finance...

-- 2017 - 2018 Organizer of a Workshop on non commutative probability and rough paths theory.
-Students interested in rough paths theory and non commutative probability meet on a weekly basis to read in common a recent article published by Schott and Deya to introduce us to non commutative probability in relation with rough path theory.
+- October 2020 - December 2020 Forsker at NTNU, Trondheim

 ## Scientific Skills

 Programming language:

-- C++ and Python, I am teaching the C++ programming language at a graduate level.
-I am able to design complex code with multithreading capabilities.
+- C++ and Python, I taught the C++ programming language at a graduate level.

 ## Language abilities